 UIToolbar (a toolbar component that holds

-UIProgressView, delegation, classes and structs, key-value observing, and how to create your views in code.
+UIProgressView, delegation, key-value observing, and how to create your views in code.
 Plus, this is the last easy app project, so enjoy it while it lasts!

 To get started, create a new Xcode project using the Single View App template, and call it Project4.
 Make sure Swift is selected for the language, then save the project on your desktop.

 Open up Main.storyboard, select the view controller, and choose Editor > Embed In > Navigation Controller – that's our storyboard finished.
 Nice!